jonathanharrell/cjarellano-v2/content/projects/griffica.md

 ---
 He'll keep you up all night.

-A man suspects his coffee-loving boyfriend is a demon in this short horror tale. ([Contact C.J.](mailto:CJ@CJarellano.com) for a private screener.)
+A man suspects his coffee-loving boyfriend is a demon in this short horror tale.
+(Tap the laurels below for fest-specific info!)